marshmallow-code/marshmallow/docs/nesting.rst

 Specifying Which Fields to Nest
 -------------------------------

-You can explicitly specify which attributes in the nested fields you want to serialize with the ``only`` argument.
+You can explicitly specify which attributes of the nested objects you want to serialize with the ``only`` argument.

 .. code-block:: python
+    :emphasize-lines: 3

     class BlogSchema2(Schema):
         title = fields.String()